ta

 thali

-in land, in ground, in dry land.
+in land, in ground; in dry land, in desert.

 Grammar: noun, locative case; masculine, singular.